 This is a marketing communication.
-Please refer to the prospectus and to the key information document (KID) before making any final investment decisions.
+Please refer to the prospectus and to the KID before making any final investment decision.

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.